5 DIY Zero Waste Christmas Wreath Ideas

 1. DIY Deconstructed Christmas Wreath

-This one is pretty self explanatory, but it is a classic nonetheless.
+This one is pretty self-explanatory, but it is a classic nonetheless.
+It'll also look stunning next to your sustainable Christmas tree!

 You will need: